• Recipes

 Many people reach for soft drinks or sugary juices because they don't like plain water.
 Jazzing water up with refreshingly tart lemon can add enough zing to water to make more people reach for it over a soda or sweetened juice.
 This is one of the benefits of lemon water you can't ignore.

 Lemon water can help you stop overeating.
 A shot of flavor from lemon water can squash cravings while the water fills up your belly and prevents you from confusing thirst with hunger.
-Plus the shot of fiber from the lemon’s pectin satisfies you with little calories.
+Plus, the shot of fiber from the lemon's pectin satisfies you with few calories.

 If you wake up each day to the fresh scent of lemon in your green tea, you are probably already familiar with how the citrus smell reinvigorates you.
 Research indicates that lemon water can help suppress depression symptoms more effectively than some anti-depressants.

-It is widely agreed upon that good hydration is essential to your health.
+It is widely agreed upon that good hydration.
 But if you are like most people, getting the recommended daily allotment is challenging.
-Lemon water’s taste, antioxidants, and vitamins make drinking it easier, promoting hydration.
+Lemon water's taste, antioxidants, and vitamins make drinking it easier, promoting hydration.

-Move over calcium; Vitamin C needs some recognition in helping to promote cartilage health.
+Move over calcium; Vitamin C needs some recognition in helping to promote cartilage.
 Consuming more lemon water each day can get your body the necessary Vitamin C to boost cartilage health.

 There is evidence linking Vitamin C deficiency to liver disease and lost liver function.
 That said, it's reasonable that upping Vitamin C intake by drinking lemon water would support liver function.